KamadoTanjiro-beep/ESP32-ePaper-Display-NTP-Clock/README.md

 # Minimalistic E-Paper 3.52inch Display NTP-RTC Clock

+## FEATURES V1.0.0 (New Features Coming Soon (Might take a year or so))
+1. Minimalistic design
+2. Big Icons
+3. Shows battery percentage and voltage
+4. Updates after every 60 secs and sleeps for the rest.
+5. Read below

+## UPCOMING FEATURES
+1. Will update schematics.
+2. Web based Weather Station configurations or Settings.
+3. Dark Or Light modes.
+4. Way to switch battery voltage display
+5. Battery icon
+6. (If you can optimise it further then let me know)

 Clock based on Waveshare 3.52inch e-Paper HAT, 360 × 240. :leaves: Eco-Friendly!

 The clock runs on a 6000mAh LiFePO4 cell ( :leaves: :leaves: Eco-Friendly af!).
 There is an RTC for super power saving operation, and everyday at a particular time it connects to NTP and updates itself.